+For many people, work is simply not working out.
+The latest survey from Gallup shows that only 36% of US employees were actually engaged in their work, while 15% of employees were marked ‘actively disengaged’ in the year 2021.
 Engaged and motivated employees matter, big time.
-They are crucial to driving business productivity, profitability, and customer service, and finding and keeping top talent is a constant issue for every business.
+They are crucial to driving business productivity, profitability, and customer service—and finding and keeping top talent is a constant issue for every business.

 If you want to improve employee engagement, the answer lies in truly dedicating the time to understand what employees really value, and recognizing your staff as contributing members of a winning team.
-People are driven to work harder when they can align with the company’s mission, and when their boss shows appreciation for their work.
+People are driven to work harder when they can align with the company’s mission, and when their manager shows appreciation for their work.
 So take every opportunity to celebrate successes, even the small wins.
 As a manager, build a personal connection and trusting relationship with your employees.
-Specific praise and recognition goes a long way in helping people know what they are doing to contribute to the success of the company, whether it’s a gift certification for the completion of a stressful project, a shout-out at a company meeting, or a celebratory team dinner.
+Specific praise and recognition go a long way in helping people know what they are doing to contribute to the success of the company, whether it’s a gift certificate for the completion of a stressful project, a shout-out at a company meeting, or a celebratory team dinner.

 Finally, a successful business also knows that work is not all about being on the job.
 Employees who use most of all of their vacation time each year perform better, are more productive, and more satisfied at work than their workaholic counterparts.
-While the U.S. is the only developed nation not to guarantee some sort of paid vacation time, taking time off is essential to a person’s wellbeing in the workplace.
+While the U.S. is the only developed nation not to guarantee some sort of paid vacation time, taking time off is essential to a person’s well-being in the workplace.
 Keep track of the vacation time being taken by your employees, and actively encourage people to go on vacation when their accrued balances are running high, or if there is a lull between projects.

 While financial incentives are good, the more effective employee engagement initiatives are based on specific motivators from the employer.
 A company with a culture that fosters an environment of risk taking, openness, and engagement will be rewarded with more motivated employees, greater workforce efficiencies, and be better primed for business growth.